 Bangkok is a place where merchants trade with every imaginable good under the Sun, with upbeat street life and amazing street food one can find and try at more than reasonable prices from the street vendors or from the floating kitchens of river boats on one of Bangkok’s colorful floating markets.
 Visit Bangkok to experience the ultimate hustle and bustle of one of the most visited Southeast Asia’s capitals, enjoy the culture, architecture, and food!

-We arrived in Bangkok, Thailand on the evening of December 24, 2015.
 We took a rail link from the airport to the metro for 45฿ each.
 Then, for the metro the cost depends on how many stops you are going, in our case it was an additional 31฿ each.

 Before getting into the travel guide part of this post, we wanted to talk about getting around the large city of Bangkok.
 While we always prefer walking, the consistent heat hovering above 90°F(32°C) and great distances demands the usage of motorized vehicles.